 Fuel costs incurred during the relevant trading intervals.
-Higher than normal fuel costs7 may also be included, with supporting reasoning to explain why they were incurred, such as:
+Higher than normal fuel costs10 may also be included, with supporting reasoning to explain why they were incurred, such as:

-- the provision of fuel for generation that may not be covered by the normal coal/gas supply arrangements in place; - fuel costs incurred if the generator is started up to support (abnormally high) demand during an administered price period (APP); and - additional fuel costs driven by loading of generation plant being significantly different from the optimal level (which corresponds to the lowest heat rate) during the relevant trading intervals.
+- the provision of fuel for generation that may not be covered by the normal coal/gas supply arrangements in place; - fuel costs incurred if the generator is started up to support (abnormally high) demand during an APP; and - additional fuel costs driven by loading of generation plant being significantly different from the optimal level (which corresponds to the lowest heat rate) during the relevant trading intervals.